-When you fit the cradle, make sure that it is supported properly on a pan support and the wok is sitting level in the cradle (Fig.2-10).
+When you fit the cradle, check that it is properly located on the pan support fingers.
+Make sure that it is stable and that the wok is sitting level in the cradle.

-The cradle will get very hot in use - allow plenty of time for it to cool before you pick it up.
+The wok ring will get very hot in use - allow plenty of time for it to cool before you pick it up.